 Resources from organic/fair farming

 While there are organic certifications for things like food, these do not apply for condoms so you can’t technically search for organic condoms.
-However, you can use vegan, fair-trade, sustainable condoms.
-HANX condoms are fair-trade certified as they’re made from latex which has been fairly sourced and traded.
-They’re certified condoms from fair-trade rubber which means the way we source, grow and produce our condoms is with respect, compassion and care.
+However, you can use vegan, fair rubber, sustainable condoms.
+HANX condoms are fair rubber certified as they’re made from latex which has been fairly sourced and traded.
+They’re certified condoms from fair rubber which means the way we source, grow and produce our condoms is with respect, compassion and care.
 The people who contribute to the manufacturing of HANX, on latex plantations work reasonable hours and earn a decent living wage.
+Get your vagina-friendly HANX now.